projectcs13/sensor-cloud/scripts/python/README.md

 and they have the user_id 'andreas'.
 Either make sure that the user 'andreas' exists or change the user_ids in the files.

+If you want to make your own streamfiles, make sure that each stream object is contained in ONE line and that there are no empty lines between objects.
+Also make sure that the file does not contain trailing endlines or whitespaces.

 Example usages:
 	python poststreams.py weatherstreams